jncosideout/jncosideout.github.io/_posts/2020-05-10-plugging-the-leaks.md

 ---
-tags: [mancala, iOS, Swift, Instruments]
+tags: [mancala, iOS, Swift, xcode tools]
 date: 2020-05-10
 ---
 ## Mancala Progress Update
 #### Monday:
 - added error handling to the main function that loads online games
   - tested error handling by trying to play Mancala online in a location with weak signal
-- my local notifications are inconsistent, even in strong signal
+- my local notifications are inconsistent, even with strong network signal
-- use Memory Allocations to find memory leaks when loading online games
+- used Memory Allocations to find memory leaks when loading online games

 #### Tuesday:
 Because many TestFlight testers have reported random crashes when changing between game modes or menu screens, I had thought this was a bug in my code.
 After using the Allocations Instrument, I have found that my app has memory leaks at every "scene change," which is the event of moving between screens in the app.
 This has a deeper cause than a simple bug.